docker/docs/content/trusted-content/insights-analytics.md

 ---

 Insights and analytics provides usage analytics for Docker Verified Publisher (DVP) and Docker-Sponsored Open Source (DSOS) images on Docker Hub.
-This includes self-serve access to metrics as both raw data and summary data for a desired time span.
-You can view the number of image pulls by tag or by digest, and get breakdowns by geolocation, cloud provider, client, and more.
+This includes self-serve access to image and extension usage metrics for a desired time span.
+You can also dispay the number of image pulls by tag or by digest, and get breakdowns by geolocation, cloud provider, client, and more.

 <!-- prettier-ignore -->
 > **Tip**